erroronline1/estimateWB/README.md

 ### Background
 This frankenstein's monster of a workbench for FreeCAD has been somehow sewn together to work almost as expected.

 You can display the volume or expected weight of a selected object at the push of a button.
-Both display with the decimal precision as set in FreeCAD's settings, but will always be rounded up to be on the safe side, as the output enables you to estimate or calculate the necessary amount of material for additive manufacturing (@100 % infill, ignoring support structures).
+Both display with the decimal precision as set in FreeCAD's settings (2 by default if not specified).
+Rounding has been adjusted to ignore floating point offsets and limit confusion with defined 1cm³ cubes displaying 1.01 cm³.
+This might lead to a slight but most likely negligible rounding error, as the output enables you to estimate or calculate the necessary amount of material for additive manufacturing - @100 % infill, ignoring support structures, purging and other slicer settings that add anyway.

 Some common 3d-printing materials are supported by default, but you can always select the weight calculation with a custom selected density in g/cm³.

-**Note:** I am quite new to FreeCAD and creating workbenches but nonetheless excited.

-The workbench has been developed and tested with FreeCAD v0.19 and v0.20.27422 pre-release
+The workbench has been developed and tested with FreeCAD v0.19 and v0.20.27422 pre-release, works in 0.21.2 and 1.0.0 RC1.

 ![screenshot](https://raw.githubusercontent.com/erroronline1/estimateWB/master/freecad/estimateWB/resources/screenshot.png)